deerawan/intelliter/README.md

 CLI command to setup intellij IDEA formatter for your project [link](https://www.jetbrains.com/help/idea/command-line-formatter.html).

-So, you have a choice to use any code editor but still using intellij formatter. 😬
+So, you have a choice to use any code editor but still using intellij formatter. 😜

 ## Install

 Go into your project

-With `npm`:
+With `npx`:

 ```shellsession
 npx intelliter-setup